m86194/tande-presentations/2019-01-28-tips-and-tricks/README.md

 * `@RestController` classes contains endpoints - each method annotated with `@RestMapping` becomes one.
     * `@ResponseBody` identifies how the return value should be converted to the response sent to the client.
 This is typically a simple JSON mapping.
     * `@RequestParam` maps a method parameter to a request key-value pair.
-* `@AutoWired` tells Spring to invoke the method/constructor.
+* `@AutoWired` tells Spring to invoke the method/constructor (may be inferred automatically).
 Any parameters are "made available" recursively.
 * `@Value('${foo.bar})` parameter annotations uses configuration value for `foo.bar`.
 * If a parameter can be provided by invoking a uniquely identifed bean, Spring will instantiate it.
 * Will end up in a docker instance on Liquid (so we need to code for Linux) and code built by Jenkins.

 Opinion:  Only use these things in constructors!

-Fact: The Magic only works for beans created by Spring, not with `new`.
+Fact: The Magic only works for beans created by Spring, not for beans created with `new`.

 -------